A Rosetta Stone for Wilson Line Defects

 Our paper is organised as follows.
 In Section \ref{sec:setup}, we describe our main setup, introduce the alphabets capturing the degrees of freedom at weak (gauge) and strong (string) coupling, and review the procedure to count states in either regime.
 In Section~\ref{sec:refinedPF}, we analyse the Partition Functions at weak and strong coupling by refining it in various ways, and use this to draw predictions about the structure of the states in either regime.
 In Section~\ref{sec:mapalphabets}, we propose a map from degrees of freedom contributing to single- and singlet two-particle Partition Functions at weak coupling to the ones at strong coupling.
 This map predicts that the scaling dimensions of states double from zero to infinite coupling.
 In Section~\ref{sec:integrability}, we test this prediction by comparing with non-perturbative spectral data obtained from integrability for single- and two-particle states, and find a match.
+Then, in Section~\ref{sec:pade}, we explore a possible application of our map by performing a Pad\'e analysis.
 Finally, in Section~\ref{sec:discussion}, we discuss the conceptual and practical implications of such a map between weak (gauge) and strong (string) coupling degrees of freedom.